virtualdemocracies/unified-token-standard/README.md

 **Given this reality dApps become a falacy**.

 So to unleash the full power of NFTs, we extended those low level protocols into a higher level one, that would allow more meaningful attributes, while keeping portability.
-We named those powerful and portable assets, **Unified Token Assets** or just **UniTAs**
+We named those powerful and portable assets, **Unified Token Assets Standards** or just **UniTAs**

 ---